cneralich/vault_ssh_roles/README.md

 ## VAULT SSH ROLES
-This script can be used to programmatically create SSH Roles for your team members, with proper policy assigments.
+This script can be used to programmatically create SSH Roles for your team members, with proper permissions assigned.

 This script could be used in conjunction with a templated policy for ease of setup.
 For example: